 Research Summary

 Dr. Cho is a physician and geneticist who investigates the molecular basis of skin disease.
-With colleague Dr. Jeffrey Cheng, he co-leads the RashX initiative at UCSF, which develops high resolution molecular fingerprints to understand and treat unusual skin diseases.
+With colleague Dr. Jeffrey Cheng, he co-directs the RashX initiative at UCSF, which develops precision transcriptomic biomarkers redefining canonical rash types.
+The ultimate goal of this project is to fingerprint and treat unusual cases of cutaneous inflammation.

-Dr. Cho's laboratory first reported NOTCH1 as the most commonly mutated gene in squamous cell cancers of the skin, SUFU loss-of-function as a basis for hereditary infundibulocystic basal cell cancer syndrome, and recurrent mutation of the ZNF750 tumor suppressor in sebaceous carcinoma.
-His group also jointly identified APOBEC mutagenesis as the driver for cancer formation in recessive dystrophic epidermolysis bullosa, an inherited blistering disease.
+Dr. Cho's laboratory first reported NOTCH receptors as the most commonly mutated genes in squamous cell cancers of the skin and SUFU loss-of-function as the basis for hereditary infundibulocystic basal cell cancer syndrome.
+His group also discovered that distinct cells of origin in sebaceous carcinoma explain differences in tumor lethality.
+In an international effort co-led with Dr. Andrew South, his laboratory identified APOBEC mutagenesis as the driver for cancer formation in recessive dystrophic epidermolysis bullosa, a severe, inherited blistering disease.

-Dr. Cho has been recognized with the American Academy of Dermatology Young Investigator Award, a LEO Foundation grant, and the Samsung Global Research Outreach Award.
+His research is supported by NIH and has been awarded funding both from NIAMS and the NCI, as well as Janssen, Bristol Myers Squibb, Regeneron, and Sun Pharma.
+Dr. Cho received the American Academy of Dermatology Young Investigator Award, a LEO Foundation grant, and the Samsung Global Research Outreach Award.
 He was the Abby S. & Howard P. Milstein Research Scholar in Melanoma and received a Career Development Award from the Dermatology Foundation.
-He lectures at UCSF and at the Structure and Function of the Skin series in the American Academy of Dermatology's Annual Meeting.
-In his leisure time, Dr. Cho is refining the first sazerac that hails its own rideshare.
+He has lectured at the Structure and Function of the Skin series in the American Academy of Dermatology's Annual Meeting and gives talks internationally.
+On weekends, Dr. Cho serves as untidy sous-chef to his two young sons.

 Education